resource-watch/slate/source/includes/api/_dataset.md

 ## Getting all datasets

-This endpoint will allow to get a list of the datasets available in the API.
+This endpoint will allow you to get the list of the datasets available in the API.
 You can customize the result in multiple ways, using the options described below.

 ```shell